phylum-dev/documentation/docs/package_firewall/cargo.md

 >
 > Do not accidentally save your token into your shell history.

-Once converted to base 64, you can add it as a basic authentication token to your credentials:
+Once converted to Base64, you can add it as a basic authentication token to your
+credentials:

 ```toml
 [registries.phylum]